-This check establishes whether or not the candidate has been authorised by the Financial Services Board to advise consumers on Financial or Insurance services as per the Financial Advisory and Intermediary Services Act 2002 (Act no. 37 of 2002)
+This check establishes whether the candidate has been authorised by the Financial Sector Contact Authority (FSCA) to advise consumers on Financial or Insurance services as per the Financial Advisory and Intermediary Services Act 2002 (Act no. 37 of 2002).

 The standard consisted of five elements, namely: